mgechev/github-contributors-list/README.md

 The table strategy accepts the following parameters:

-- `image-size` - Number - size of the user's avatars
+- `imagesize` - Number - size of the user's avatars
 - `format` - Enum - `MARKDOWN` or `HTML`.
 Default == `HTML`
 - `showlogin` - Boolean, indicates whether the login of the contributor should be shown in the table.
 Default == `false`
 - `columns-count` - Number - number of columns for the table